polipones/pod-hugo-main-website/content/services/music-room/index.en.md

 weight: 4
 ---

-A fully equipped and with noise cancellation installed music room is available for every music enthusiast or band for music production and practice.
-You are sure welcome to enjoy yourself, have some rest from school or work or just practice.
+A fully equipped, soundproofed music room is available to musicians and bands for rehearsals and music production.
+Come and play, sing, or simply take a break from school or work.

-It is available at the B block basement.
+It is located in the basement of block B.

 If you are interested, you can join the [Music room's Facebook group](https://www.facebook.com/groups/135514173251273/).

 ## Equipment

-- Electric piano KAWAI, high quality mechanics (sample: 9x piano, 4x electric piano) + USB & MIDI output
+- Kawai electric piano with weighted keys, multiple sounds, and USB and MIDI outputs
-- Drumset + cajon + set of microphones to record the drumset
+- drum kit, cajon, and a set of drum microphones
-- Dynamic microphones Shure SM57 and omnidirectional condensator microphone AT-2035
+- Shure SM57 dynamic microphones and an Audio-Technica AT2035 condenser microphone
-- Bass + Marshall combo
+- bass guitar and Marshall amplifier
-- Electric guitar + Fender combo + digital effect
+- electric guitar, Fender amplifier, and digital effects unit
-- 12 channel mix table PHANTOM 24/48 (delay effects, condensator mics, etc.)
+- 12-channel mixing console with phantom power and effects
-- Amplifier + 2 high quality PA speakers MACKIE S512M
+- amplifier and two Mackie S512M PA speakers
-- Digital sound interface TASCAM for recording
+- Tascam digital audio interface for recording

-The room has constant camera surveillance.
+The room is under continuous video surveillance.

 {{<figure_gallery>}}
     {{<figure src="images/services/music-room/music-room-1.jpg" alt="Music room photo 1">}}